jnunyez/synchronization/README.md

 sts-plugin-lpxlh                          1/1     Running   0          2m40s
 ```

 The pods above represent the timing solution for T-GM of a node labeled `gm-1`.
-The diagram below illustrates the resulting Silicom Timing Synchronization stack deployment in the OpenShift worker node equipped with a Silicom STS4 card.
+The diagram below illustrates the resulting Silicom Timing Synchronization stack deployment in the OpenShift worker node equipped with an STS card.

 ![Timing Stack](imgs/tgm.png)

 <figcaption>

-**Figure 7** Deployment of a T-GM in the OpenShift worker node.
+**Figure 7** Deployment of a T-GM in an OpenShift worker node equipped with an STS card.

 </figcaption>

-As showed in the Figure above the STSConfig CR instance triggers the creation of the following pods via the Silicom controller pod:
+As showed in the Figure above the STSConfig CR instance triggers the creation of the following containers via the Silicom controller pod:

-- `gpsd+sync_extts pod` that reads and distributes the timing information gathered from the GPS receiver.
-It also embeds a container that aligns the Silicom Hardware clock to the external timing information gathered from the GPS.
-- `tsync pod` in charge of aligning the Hardware clock of the Silicom Timing Synchronization card to the timing information received from `gpsd` container and distribute this information to other workloads (e.g., a O-DU workload in the same node) or to other nodes lower in the synchronization hierarchy
+- `tsyncd` in charge of aligning the PTP Hardware clock of the STS card to the timing/phase information received from `gpsd` container and distribute this information to other workloads or to other nodes lower in the synchronization hierarchy.

+- `grpc_tsync`: exposes the timing synchronization API to get various type of synchronization-related info, subscribe to receiving notification events, and even allowing the configuration of timing parameters.

+- `gpsd`: reads and distributes the timing/phase information gathered from the GPS receiver.

+- `tsync_extts`, aligns the PTP Hardware clock to the external timing information gathered from the GPS receiver.

-- `phc2sys pod` that aligns the system clock to the Silicom Timing Synchronization Hardware clock.
+- `phc2sys` that aligns the worker node system clock to the PTP Hardware clock embedded in the STS card.

 ## Telecom Grandmaster Operation <a name="stsops"></a>